prakharg24/object_detection/README.md

 ## Submodules

+The work done here is solely possible due to these submodules.

 ### [keras-frcnn](https://github.com/kbardool/keras-frcnn/tree/59e12699aea69fa9e15c7ec74694e43087d02240)
 * Keras implementation of Faster R-CNN for object detection
 * Known issues with keras version >=2.2.2
-* keras version=2.1.6 and tensorflow version=1.8.0 recommended for smooth working
+* keras version==2.1.6 and tensorflow version==1.8.0 recommended for smooth working

 ## Problem Statement

 The task is to create an object detection system which classifies the object and returns a set of bounding box coordinates.
 This repository includes experimentation with different publicly available pretrained pipelines and some modifications made by us on top of it.

 The submodule setup and modifications done here are generalised for any object detection problem statement.
-The experimentation results are from the following [dataset](https://drive.google.com/file/d/1SU5SE13_rRwHHRga0Kb86-D3wU91u7rp/view?usp=sharing).
+The experimentation results are for the following [dataset](https://drive.google.com/file/d/1SU5SE13_rRwHHRga0Kb86-D3wU91u7rp/view?usp=sharing).
 Find the exact problem statement for the same attached [here](https://github.com/prakharg24/object_detection/blob/master/Assignment.pdf).

 ## Dataset